Alien Avengers

 Alien Avengers is a 1996 American television film directed by Lev L. Spiro and starring George Wendt.
 It was part of the Roger Corman Presents series.
 It was also known as Welcome to Planet Earth.
 The film led to a sequel, Alien Avengers II, the following year.

+Plot

+Joseph Collins, an ex-con, (Christopher Brown) inherits an abandoned and dilapidated boarding house from his deceased mother, and before he even gets a chance to clean the place, Charlie (Wendt), Rhonda (Reed) and their teenage daughter, Daphne (Sakelaris), who are really aliens hiding their true identities, arrive for a vacation.
+Charlie forks over a bundle of cash, and the alien family settles in.
+The family's idea of a good time is going out on the town and killing criminals and thugs they encounter on the streets, and bringing the body parts back to the boarding house to snack on.